Snapped by amateur photographer: Social media users out Donald Trump's secret visit to Iraq

-US president Donald Trump's secret trip to visit troops in Iraq wasn't quite as discreet as it should have been - with people in Germany and the UK spotting his plane before he even landed in the conflict zone.
+US president Donald Trump's secret trip to visit troops in Iraq wasn't quite as discreet as it should have been - with people in the UK and Germany spotting his plane before he even landed in the conflict zone.

 Social media users gave the US president's game away, with a Twitter user in Germany posting he had tracked an aircraft that could be Air Force One.